 The Semicolon is an upper-level picture book that depicts a child narrator struggling to cope after the loss of their father.
 It deals with the themes of depression, grief, emotional resilience, and finding hope after loss.
 The book is intended to be read and discussed with children ages 5 and older.
-It is also appropriate for most adolescents and young adults.
+The Semicolon may also be a useful aid for conversations and/or bibliotherapy activities facilitated by trained mental health professionals.
+In order to meet readers where they are - including as their needs and experiences change - the book is deliberately nuanced with many layers of interpretation, as well as plot-driven to engage young audiences who might otherwise be put off by heavy-handed, didactic messaging.

 Who do you see?